 College of Business and Public Administration

-The College of Business and Public administration will become a leading institution in contributions to intellectual advancement.
-The CoBPA will enhance and build its effectiveness in providing career advisement for its graduates.
+The College of Business and Public Administration will become a leading institution in contributions to intellectual advancement.
+The CoBPA is building and enhancing its effectiveness in providing career advisement for its graduates.
 This will be exemplified through a life-cycle approach — initiation through maturation — to career preparation and management for the career professional.
 The CoBPA will also be known as a leading institution in experiential learning for entry-level career preparation.

 Curricula in the College of Business and Public Administration

 Courses are offered in the College of Business and Public Administration which lead to the degree of Bachelor of Business Administration with majors in Airport Management, Aviation Management, Banking and Financial Economics, Business Economics, Entrepreneurship, Human Resource Management, Information Systems, Investments, Management, Managerial Finance and Accounting, Marketing, and Operations and Supply Chain Management.
 The Airport Management and Aviation Management degrees are offered in cooperation with the John D. Odegard School of Aerospace Sciences.
-Additionally, separate groups of courses lead to the degrees of Bachelor of Accountancy, Bachelor of Science in Public Administration, Bachelor of Science in Graphic Design Technology, Bachelor of Science in Industrial Technology, and Bachelor of Arts in Political Science.
+Additionally, separate groups of courses lead to the degrees of Bachelor of Accountancy, Bachelor of Science in Public Administration, and Bachelor of Arts in Political Science.
 Detailed information on all programs may be found in the departmental listings.
 In order to assist business students preparing for careers in the global economy, the College offers minors in both International Business and Chinese Studies: Culture and Business (see Business Administration).
 The College also offers minors in Information Systems and Operations and Supply Chain Management.
-For both business and non-business students, we offer a certificate program in Entrepreneurship (see Entrepreneurship).
-Also available to all students are minor programs in Political Science, Public Administration, Leadership, Sport Business, Graphic Design Technology, and Industrial Technology emphasizing Electronic Technologies, Technical Design, and Manufacturing Technologies are also available.
-Finally, the College of Arts and Sciences offers minor programs in languages, including some (e.g., French) that have an orientation in business.
+For both business and non-business students, we offer a certificate program in Entrepreneurship (see Entrepreneurship) and Non-profit Leadership.
+Also available to all students are minor programs in Political Science, Public Administration, Leadership, Nonprofit Leadership, and Sport Business.

-The College of Business and Public Administration also offers programs in cooperation with the College of Arts and Sciences.
-They include a major and minor in Economics.
+The College of Business and Public Administration also offers a major and minor in Economics in cooperation with the College of Arts and Sciences.

-The College offers a course that provides an overview of the many areas of focus in business; Introduction to Business (BADM 101) provides a study of business and its environment, organization, operation, and the interrelationships with government and society.
+The College offers a course that provides an overview of the many areas of focus in business, Introduction to Business (BADM 101).
+This course provides a study of business and its environment, organization, operation, and the interrelationships with government and society.
 Students will become familiar with the American enterprise system and issues facing society today.
 The Introduction to Business course is open to anyone enrolled at the University and will fulfill a portion of the Social Science Essential Studies requirement.